 However, that was then.
 Is the same still true now?

-With the rise of social and digital media, consumers now get their news fed to them on their smart phones, linking them in lightning-quick fashion to their favourite website, blog or influencer.
+With the rise of social and digital media, consumers now get their news fed to them on their smart phones, linking them in lightning-quick fashion to their favorite website, blog or influencer.
 It doesn’t matter if the reader is sat at work or lounging by the pool, these channels don’t slow down over summer and they don’t change how they report.
 Similarly, brands and their agencies are less reliant on the once extensive reach of the national newspapers, now seeing the benefits of a more targeted and qualitative approach through digital influencers and online magazine titles.

-The Great British summer is also now jam-packed with consumer experiences up and down the country; festivals and sports events all bursting with commercially driven, lifestyle-brand activations, luring consumers to ‘roll-up roll-up’ and immerse themselves in the world of the latest craft beer brand to make it big.
+The Great British summer is also now jam packed with consumer experiences up and down the country; festivals and sports events all bursting with commercially driven, lifestyle-brand activations, luring consumers to ‘roll-up roll-up’ and immerse themselves in the world of the latest craft beer brand to make it big.
 With the opportunity to create a living, tangible brand experience to drive product awareness, it makes far more sense to direct your agency’s attentions towards experiential over the summer, than the unbelievable novelty story in The Sun.

-With branded experiential running alongside the always-on digital news agenda, the summer is now one of the busiest times for PR agencies that have consumer brands on their client list.
+With branded experiential running alongside the always on digital news agenda, the summer is now one of the busiest times for PR agencies that have consumer brands on their client list.

 So, does this means it’s all over for this quirky British tradition?
 Thankfully not.
 Lighter stories will always have their place over the summer months, but it’s important to remember – it’s the longer term communication strategy that you should really have your eye on!